-Dr. James S. Sullivan, Jr.
+Dr. Bret M. Sullivan

-We are delighted that you would consider Covington to further your theological education.
-Our commitment is to provide a solid biblical training that is Christ-centered, Bible-centered, and Gospel-centered.
+We are excited that you would consider Covington to further your theological education.
+Our commitment is to provide a solid biblical training that is Christ-centered, Bible-centered, and Gospel-centered and to do it for the glory of God.
 We desire to meet you where you are in your calling and ministry motivations and to design a quality program of study to equip you for kingdom effectiveness and fruitful church ministry.
-To get you started, Covington will assess your ministry goals and educational status and then work with you to develop a course of study that will be affordable and will dynamically prepare you to serve our King.
+To get you started, Covington will assess your ministry goals and educational status and then work with you to develop a course of study that will be affordable and will uniquely prepare you to serve our King.

 We are committed to the local church and its ministry opportunities as the prime training venue for developing church leaders.
 We do not call our students to come away to be trained, but to remain faithful in their present assignment.
 Our goal, as much as is possible, is to bring Bible College and Seminary training to you.
 We partner with local churches both nationally and internationally and involve those pastors and leaders with extensive experience and training in our teaching methodology.
-We are not called to build great edifices to evidence our effectiveness, but to build great lives that impact others through the Living Christ.
-You are the focus of our prayers and our investment and never buildings and programs.
+We are not called to build great edifices to evidence our effectiveness, but to passionately build great lives that impact others through the living Christ.
+You are and will continue to be the focus of our prayers and our investment and never buildings and programs.

-Our innovative and personalized study plans are designed for our Covington Extension Studies, Covington E-Course studies, and Covington On-Line Programs of study.
+Our innovative and personalized study plans are designed for our Covington Extensions, Covington E-Course studies, and CTS On-Line Programs of study.
 We currently have multiple Covington Extension Programs in partner churches around the Southeast.
 You may complete your studies on-line, in your current ministry setting, or in the privacy of your home.
 Please contact us to consider how a personally designed plan of study could meet your needs.

 May our blessed Lord encourage you and strengthen you as you serve Him and consider enrollment in theological studies.
-If we may answer any questions or help in any way, please contact us.
+If we may answer any questions or help in any way, please don't hesitate to contact us.